taviso/123elf/README.md

 It's very easy to enable it yourself, download [binutils](https://www.gnu.org/software/binutils/) and configure it with `--enable-targets=all`.

+> Note: binutils-2.38 is known to work, some earlier versions have been found to not work.

 There's no need to install it, just build it with `make`.

 When that's complete, copy `objcopy` and `objdump` from the `binutils` directory, and `ld-new` from the `ld` directory to `123elf` directory.